osquery/foundation/docs/office-hours/20190820_meeting_notes.md

   * Shallow clones, avoid what we do not need.
 * How can we help?
   * Folks should build & test.
-  * Dependancies are only enabled on Linux, so that is the most valuable.
+  * Dependencies are only enabled on Linux, so that is the most valuable.

 ## Release Focuses